MaximeCaute/Rethinking_OR/README.md

 # Rethinking Operation Reserach: learning on-demand delivery policies with supervised deep learning

-The folder `Python` contains the code of the project which includes:
+The folder `Codes /Python` contains the code of the project which includes:

 * Jupyter Notebooks with different results: